AnyLog-co/documentation/mapping data to tables.md

 to generate a destination JSON structure such that the generated data can fit to relational tables.
 The goal of the process is to make the data consistent with a destination table.
-The mapping process can modify the attributes names and values to be consistent with the tables structures and with the needed data types and formats that are required in the destination table.
+The mapping process can modify the attributes names and values to be consistent with the tables structures and with the needed data types and formats that are required in the destination tables.

 The mappings are defined in policies of types ***mapping*** that are saved in the shared metadata layer.
 When source JSON structures are processed, the data is transformed using a set of ***mapping*** policies that defines the mapping logic.